top of page

 Prospective postdoctoral fellows and scholars

 We are seeking candidates with a PhD in any field of quantitative biosciences, chemical and biological engineering, cell and developmental biology, or biophysics, and who wish to take part in studying the basic biology of signaling, patterning, and morphogenesis in the context of embryogenesis, human organ development, and disease.
-No specific expertise or experience in these areas is required, although candidates should have a strong affinity for complex biosystems and a desire for experimental biological research.
+No specific expertise or experience in these areas is required, although candidates should have a strong affinity for complex biosystems and a desire for experimental biology or engineering.
 Prospective candidates should email their CV, a short letter outlining their motivation for applying for the position, and contacts for three letters of reference.

 Prospective PhD students